3mdeb/conferences/2023/QubesOSsummit/intro_day1.md

 ---

-# Accomplishments - 2019-2022
+# Accomplishments - 2022-2023

-- Initial fwupd/LVFS support for Qubes OS was developed.
-- Qubes OS over last years gained 3 certified laptops (one from Insurgo, and 2 from NitroKey).
-- Xen contributions: AMD Secure Startup via SKINIT
-- TrenchBoot Project was established and AMD implementation was founded by NLNet
-	- Open-source D-RTM support
-- Anti Evil Maid support for Qubes OS
-	- initial support for AMD platforms
-	- founded effort of replacing tboot with TrenchBoot
-	- support for legacy (Intel 3rd gen) platforms
-- Fobanil Project was established and founded by NLNet
-	- Attestation in your pocket
-- MSI Z690-A DDR4 and ASUS KGPE-D16 - Dasharo and Qubes OS support
-- coreboot and Heads for Raptor Engineering Talos II (IBM POWER9)
+* Recap of vision and challanges presented last year.
+* We double the number of Qubes OS Certified Hardware (from 3 to 6)
+  - All newly certified hardware use Dasharo open-source firmware distribution to boot Qubes OS
+* Qubes HCL statistics: 994 (+138)
+* Intel SMI Transfer Monitor and PPAM
+  - There are plans to present STM at DUG#4/vPub 0x9
+  - We also discuss potential for opening information regarding PPAM for integration with TrenchBoot and Dasharo needs
+* Use safeboot approach to improve UEFI Secure Boot integration
+  - safeboot is no longer mainteined
+  - we will discuss wider approach and plan to Plaform Security features integration during Day 2 design session
+* Intel Boot Guard shim
+  - very likely not feasible, wider discussion on Framework forum
+  - we already combined quite a lot of features in Dasharo Enterprise

 ???

+Qubes HCL snapshot date 05/10/2023

 - [ ] what was accomplished so far
 	- 4 events gathering Qubes OS community